Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Generalized Nash Games as Vector Optimization

-The following two examples will illustrate the results derived for generalized Nash games in Section~\ref{sec:genNash}.
-In Example~\ref{ex:generalized} below, we will show that the superset relation~\eqref{superset2} in Theorem~\ref{thm:nash-generalized}, respectively relation~\eqref{superseti} in Corollary~\ref{Cor:Nashii}, can be strict.
-We will then apply Corollary~\ref{Cor:M} to identify those points in the superset that are not generalized Nash equilibria and thus are able to identify all generalized Nash equilibria.
+We wish to conclude this section by illustrating the results relating generalized Nash games to shared constraint games.
+In Example~\ref{ex:generalized-cont} below, we will revisit Example~\ref{ex:generalized} to show that the superset relation~\eqref{superset2} in Theorem~\ref{thm:nash-generalized}, respectively relation~\eqref{superseti} in Corollary~\ref{Cor:Nashii}, can be strict.